CultivateLabs/storytime/README.md

 The generator will install a Storytime initializer containing various configuration options.
 After running the generator be sure to review and update the generated initializer file as necessary.

 The install generator will also add a line to your routes file responsible for mounting the Storytime engine.

 By default, Storytime is mounted at `/`.
-If you want to keep Storytime mounted at `/` make sure that it is the **last** entry in your routes file:
+If you want to keep that mount point make sure that this is the **last** entry in your routes file:

 ```ruby
 mount Storytime::Engine => "/"